 To learn more about this program, fill out the form below and check your email for information on next steps.

 The Emergency Medical Services - Mobile Integrated Healthcare concentration in the Masters of Public Safety Leadership and Administration (PSLA) degree program provides students with the necessary skills to help save lives as a pre-hospital emergency care practitioner.

-The emergency medical services - mobile integrated healthcare concentration is a part of the Master of Arts in Public Safety Leadership and Administration is offered by the College of Public Service & Community Solutions through ASU Online.
+The emergency medical services - mobile integrated healthcare concentration is a part of the Masters of Public Safety Leadership and Administration is offered by the Watts College of Public Service & Community Solutions through ASU Online.
 The 33-hour program can be completed in as little as one year.
 A culminating experience is a required element in the program.
 These mentored, applied projects tie theory to practice.
 In doing so, they represent opportunities for students to make direct and positive impacts in their home communities.

 Students pursuing an emergency medical services degree will have a practical understanding of public health, public safety and health care systems.
 During the EMS-MIH concentration, students will develop analytical, decision-making, management and leadership skills, providing them with the knowledge you need to influence organizational change, develop programs, and solve problems in EMS agencies.
 Students receive a multidisciplinary perspective to prepare them for an entrepreneurial and transformative role in emergency care systems.
 Our curriculum incorporates the latest trends in community paramedicine and mobile integrated healthcare delivery.